 Being an observer just means that you are kept in mind when we have meetings, so we invite you to our meetings, we welcome your input, and we stay in touch with you.
 Being a member means that you’re a part of LANDS, you pay dues, and you’re able to participate in our internal elections.

 How does someone become a member?

 You can apply to be a member by filling out the membership application form.
 You must be an observer before you apply for membership.
-You may only be a member if you were born in Jamaica, if you live in Jamaica, or both.
+You may only apply for membership if you were born in Jamaica, if you live in Jamaica, or both.
 The form asks questions about your views and your level of commitment.